Better bone health resources

 Why bone health?

-People with Parkinson’s are more than twice as likely to have osteoporosis and fractures than those without the condition.
+People with Parkinson’s are more than twice as likely to have osteoporosis and fractures than those without the condition, and outcomes of major fractures are worse.
 Yet many are not routinely assessed for fracture risk.

-In 2022, the Parkinson's Excellence Network ran a national service improvement project with 44 services across the UK.
-They assessed just over 1,000 people over a 5-month period.
-The treatments introduced during this project are expected to prevent 5 fractures including 1 hip fracture.
+From 2021 to 2023, the Parkinson's Excellence Network ran 2 phases of a national service improvement project with 74 services across the UK.
+In Phase 2 over 1,800 people had their bone health assessed.
+The treatments introduced during this phase are expected to prevent 5 to 6 vertebral fractures and 2 to 3 non-vertebral fractures including 1 to 2 hip fractures.

 Better Bone Health Service Improvement Project presentation and report

-Dr Veronica Lyell, Consultant Orthogeriatrician at Royal United Hospitals Bath NHS Foundation Trust, explains why the Better Bone Health Service Improvement Project was launched, the project approach, results, conclusions, and next steps.
+Dr Veronica Lyell, Consultant Orthogeriatrician at Royal United Hospitals Bath NHS Foundation Trust produced a Better bone health project presentation in 2023.
+The presentation explains why the Better bone health service improvement project was launched, the project approach, results, conclusions, and next steps.

 Information for your patients